luccahuguet/cool_rust/README.md

 ### CLI Tools - Data summarizers & monitors
 - [dust](https://github.com/bootandy/dust) :star: - du + rust = dust.
 Like du but more intuitive.
 Because you want an easy way to see where your disk is being used.
 - [bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor
-- [tokei](https://github.com/XAMPPRocky/tokei) - Counts the number of files, total lines within those files and code, comments, and blanks grouped by language
 - [procs](https://github.com/dalance/procs) - procs is a replacement for ps written in Rust
-- [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal
+- [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
+Will count lines of code and separe per language!

 ### CLI Tools
 - [bat](https://github.com/sharkdp/bat) :star: - a cat clone with wings.
 Syntax highlighting for the win